natecostello/van_two_point_oh/van/parietal/floor/floor.md

 We solicited advice on the Transit forum for how to seal the wood and got some [great ideas](https://www.fordtransitusaforum.com/threads/best-treatment-for-sealing-wood-floor-and-panels.86467/#post-1127785).
 Based on those we decided to go with Kilz exterior primer and porch paint.
 It is water-based, and very low VOC, which makes application simple.
 It also is mold and mildew resistant which is a major concern for any wood in this build.
 Additional forum discussions on the merits sealing are [here](https://www.fordtransitusaforum.com/threads/off-gassing-or-wet.79475/#post-1042042), [here](https://www.fordtransitusaforum.com/threads/skadi-%C3%84ventyrsvagnen-four-person-winter-adventure-van.77510/post-1039859), and [here](https://www.fordtransitusaforum.com/threads/van-flooring-options.72196/post-959018).

+Based on some light internet research we settled on J-B Weld 8276 KwikWeld to expoy the blocks to the floor that anchor the edges of the plywood subfloor.

 ## Insulation